 As a result of our commission structure, much of our revenue for a given financial reporting period relates to health insurance plans that we sold prior to the beginning of the period and is recurring in nature.
 However, the increased volume of health insurance applications submitted during the annual open enrollment periods compared to applications submitted outside of the annual open enrollment period has caused us to experience shifts in the concentration of our membership by health insurance carrier and type of plan purchased and corresponding fluctuations in our average commission rate.
-For example, we have observed higher commissions on many of the individual and family health insurance plans that we sold during the 2015 open enrollment period for coverage effective in 2016 compared to policies that we sold during the 2014 open enrollment period for coverage effective in 2015.
-Recently, several health insurance carriers have reduced or eliminated commission for individual and family health insurance sold outside of the health care reform open enrollment period.
-While these carriers have indicated that they plan to increase commission rates for individual and family health insurance sold in the upcoming open enrollment period, they are not obligated to do so.
+For example, we observed higher commissions on many of the individual and family health insurance plans that we sold during the 2015 open enrollment period for coverage effective in 2016 compared to policies that we sold during the 2014 open enrollment period for coverage effective in 2015.
+Recently, given the significant losses that carriers have sustained in connection with their sale of individual and family health insurance, several health insurance carriers with which we have a relationship, including large national health insurance carriers, made changes to the commissions they pay us, including reducing or eliminating our commissions for individual and family health insurance enrollments outside of the open enrollment period, reducing or eliminating our commissions for individual and family health insurance plans sold during the current open enrollment period and/or reducing our 2017 renewal commissions for individual and family health insurance plans we previously sold in prior years.
+As a result, we expect to see a meaningful reduction in our average commission rates for plans sold during the current open enrollment period compared to the last open enrollment period and for our aggregate individual and family health insurance plan membership in 2017 compared to 2016.
+While we do expect to see premium inflation offsetting some of the negative impact of lower commission rates, given that some of the carriers pay us based on percentage of premiums, the exact impact of these rate changes on our commission revenue will largely depend on the mix of individual and family health insurance products that we sell during the current open enrollment period as well as the mix of active individual and family health insurance plans held by our individual and family health insurance membership in 2017 and in future years.
+Additionally, to the extent an increase in the health insurance premiums consumers pay for the individual and family health insurance reduces demand for the individual and family health insurance that we sell or there is an overall deterioration in the commissions that we receive for plans that we sell in the current open enrollment period compared to the last open enrollment period, our business, operating results and financial conditions would be harmed.